QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 The methods in the previous lectures (e.g. factorization and approaches similar to Gaussian elimination) are called direct methods, and able in theory to converge to the exact solution in a finite number of steps while directly working with the matrix in memory.

-Instead, iterative solutions start with a guess on a solution and iterate until until asymptoptic convergence.
-The benefit will be that each iteration uses a much lower order operation (e.g. an :math:`O(N^2)` matrix-vector product) which will make it possible to both: (1) solve much larger systems, even if done less precisely and (2) define linear operators in terms of the matrix-vector products directly; and (3) find solutions in progress prior to the completion of all algorithm steps.
-Of course, there is no free lunch and the computaitonal order of the iterations themselves would be comparable to the direct methods for a given level of tolerance (e.g. :math:`O(N^3)` operations are required to solve a dense unstructured system exactly).
+Instead, iterative solutions start with a guess on a solution and iterate until convergence.
+The benefit will be that each iteration uses a lower order operation (e.g. an :math:`O(N^2)` matrix-vector product) which will make it possible to both: (1) solve much larger systems, even if done less precisely and (2) define linear operators in terms of the matrix-vector products directly; and (3) find solutions in progress prior to the completion of all algorithm steps.
+Of course, there is no free lunch and the computational order of the iterations themselves would be comparable to the direct methods for a given level of tolerance (e.g. :math:`O(N^3)` operations are required to solve a dense unstructured system exactly).

-..
-So,

 There are two types of iterative methods we will consider:  first are stationary methods which iterate on a map in a similar way to fixed point problems, and the second are `Krylov <https://en.wikipedia.org/wiki/Krylov_subspace>`_ methods which iteratively solve using left-multiplications of the linear operator.

-For our main examples, lets solve the valuation of the continuous time markov chain from the previous section.
+For our main examples, we will use the valuation of the continuous time markov chain from the previous section.
 That is, given a payoff vector :math:`r`, a discount rate :math:`\rho`, and the infinitesimal generator of the markov chain :math:`Q`, solve the equation